[Webinar] – Detecting Illegal Transshipment Techniques. Register Now

 5 Best Practices for Onboarding and Investigating Sub-Tier Suppliers

 Regulations such as the German Supply Chain Due Diligence Act (LKSG), the Corporate Sustainability Due Diligence Directive (CSDDD), and the EU Forced Labor Regulation (EUFLR) mean increased scrutiny on global enterprise supply chains.
-The CSDDD, for example, requires covered entities to conduct due diligence not only on their own operations but also on those of their subsidiaries and other entities within their direct and indirect business relationships.
+For example, the CSDDD requires covered entities to conduct due diligence not only on their own operations, but also on their subsidiaries and indirect business partners.

-Navigating this increasingly complex international compliance landscape poses a daunting set of challenges to organizations, particularly those with thousands of direct and sub-tier suppliers.
+Navigating this increasingly complex international compliance landscape is challenging, especially for organizations with thousands of suppliers.

-The following heat map illustrates this challenge as organizations look beyond their tier 1 suppliers.
-The blue highlighted areas depict entities subject to withhold release orders and entities registered in Xinjiang that would fall under the Uyghur Forced Labor Prevention Act (UFLPA).
-Unsurprisingly, there is a huge concentration of these entities in China.
-However, expanding out just one degree, the red highlights illustrate where materials, subcomponents, and potentially finished goods have ended up.
-Many supply chains go much deeper than this one degree out, which only increases the complexity and difficulty of eliminating risk as organizations assess their sub-tier suppliers.
+The following heat map illustrates the challenge of looking beyond tier 1 suppliers.
+Blue areas show entities in Xinjiang subject to the Uyghur Forced Labor Prevention Act (UFLPA), mostly concentrated in China.
+However, just one degree away (in red), we see where materials, subcomponents, and potentially finished goods from these entities have ended up.
+Because many supply chains go much deeper than this, eliminating risk becomes increasingly difficult.

-To help manage the challenge of mapping the complete supply chain, here are five best practices organizations should consider to onboard, assess, and monitor their sub-tier suppliers.
+To help manage the challenge of mapping the complete supply chain, here are five best practices for onboarding, assessing, and monitoring sub-tier suppliers.

 Best Practice #1: Pre-onboard with an initial risk assessment

-Before expending the effort to onboard a supplier, make an initial risk assessment of the supplier and their upstream suppliers.
-Steps here could include background checks, financial risk assessments, and sanctions screening.
-Geography plays a key role here, as certain sourcing jurisdictions may represent higher potential risk of forced labor or other environmental or social concerns.
+Before investing time in onboarding, conduct an initial risk assessment of the supplier and their upstream suppliers.
+Steps could include background checks, financial risk assessments, and sanctions screening.
+Geography plays a key role, as certain sourcing jurisdictions may carry a higher risk of forced labor or other environmental and social concerns.

-An initial risk assessment helps organizations classify low-risk versus high-risk suppliers, enabling them to focus scarce compliance resources on demonstrably higher risk relationships.
-Data uncovered in pre-onboarding can help organizations tailor request for information (RFI) questions and focus further public data searches.
+An initial risk assessment helps organizations classify low-risk versus high-risk suppliers, enabling them to focus scarce compliance resources on higher risk relationships.
+Data uncovered early can help organizations tailor request for information (RFI) questions and focus further public data searches.

 Best Practice #2: Automate due diligence workflows

-Strive to reduce manual effort, which can be time-consuming and error-prone, in the due diligence process.
-Automation can be employed to handle repetitive tasks like document review, bulk data analysis, and compliance screening.
+Reduce manual effort, which can be time-consuming and error-prone, in the due diligence process.
+Automation can handle repetitive tasks like document review, bulk data analysis, and compliance screening.

 Automated supply chain risk detection platforms help organizations keep pace with regulatory pressures by providing instant, highly relevant insight into supplier risk.
-Organizations can often tailor these platforms’ risk insights to reflect their unique risk appetites by deactivating irrelevant risk types, changing risk alerts’ priority levels, and creating custom risk categories.
-This ensures that organizations are able to quickly detect which suppliers, whether direct or upstream, will have the greatest impact on their specific compliance mandates.
+Organizations can often tailor risk insights to reflect their unique risk appetites by deactivating irrelevant risk types, changing risk alerts’ priority levels, and creating custom risk categories.
+This ensures organizations can quickly detect which suppliers, whether direct or upstream, will have the greatest impact on their compliance mandates.

 Best Practice #3: Leverage supplier-validated and public data